Election Readiness Tool

 Great!
 Thank you for making a plan to vote.

-Beginning October 7, any voter can get a ballot using the Accessible Vote-by-Mail (AVBM) System.
+Beginning May 4, any voter can get a ballot using the Accessible Vote-by-Mail (AVBM) System.
 The AVBM System allows voters to download and mark a screen-readable ballot.
 You can use a screen-reader, head-pointer, sip and puff, or another device to mark your ballot.

 For security reasons, the accessible ballot system does not store or transmit votes over the internet.
 You must print and return your ballot using the official return envelope or using two regular envelopes.
 Instructions are available when you log in to the AVBM System.